-People at the time had money.
+SOD: People at the time had money.
 The houses were a reflection of status.
 Some places are really grandiose.
 People didn’t come to buy a house, they sought out the best that architecture had.
-There were influences from the east coast in Newport.
+There were influences from the East Coast in Newport.
 If you look chronologically, you can see how architects developed houses along the way, from the square classical style which culminates to the Robie House by Frank Lloyd Wright.

 Interview has been condensed and edited.

 Read an excerpt from "Chicago's Historic Hyde Park."

 Sheehan Residence, “The Bailey,” c.
 1855.
 Demolished.